ir-g/gh-info/README.md

 **Note:** Due to Github API rate limiting, you could use up your days  worth of the Github API rate limit.
 If you do encounter this problem [Generate a personal access token](https://github.com/settings/tokens), and then access `http://isaacrg.github.io/gh-info/?ACCESS-TOKEN-HERE#repo/isaacrg/repo-info/home`, and then modify the hash part of the url as appropriate.
 Using this access token method, you can also view information about private repositories you have access to.

-*Remember not to distribute your personal access token to anyone else, as this could grant them access to confidential or private repos and other data.*
+*Remember not to give your personal access token to anyone else, as this could grant them access to confidential or private repos and other data.*